A Weekend Guide To Palm Springs, California

 Found (but did not buy) Celine Furry Slides!

 Woooo Celine Trio!
-I may have bought the forest color.
+I may have bought the forest colour.
 Yay!

 I only had a couple of days and a packed itinerary and there is so much to explore in the desert.
 In the past, I’ve also stayed at friend’s casita and the Westin in Rancho Mirage (which is great for kids because there’s a water slide and awesome pool there).